 How much time each week does an online course take?

 This will depend on the course.
-Lectures typically range between 30-40 minutes in length.
-And, with reading, lectures, and discussion participation, two credit courses will require between 3-5 hours of work each week and three credit courses require approximately, 4-6 hours of per week.
-Often students think taking courses online, means less work and less time.
+Lectures typically range between 30-40 minutes in length, and with reading, lectures, and discussion participation, two credit courses will require between 3-5 hours of work each week and three credit courses require approximately 4-6 hours per week.
+Often students think taking courses online means less work and less time.
 This is simply not the case.
-Online classes require the same amount of work as a typical college class on a campus, the benefit of taking courses online is the flexibility it offers.
+Online classes require the same amount of work as a typical college class on a campus.
+The benefit of taking courses online is the flexibility it offers.

 How do I participate in required Discussion Questions online?

 An important part of education comes from interacting with other people An important part of education comes from interacting with other people in regard to topics that are being discussed.
-Every online course include a requirement to participate in discussions with other students.
+Every online course includes a requirement to participate in discussions with other students.
 Discussions are designed to help each student evaluate and strengthen their own views by seeing how their ideas compare to others.
 They also allow students to ‘hear’ more voices than than just the instructor.
 The number of discussions vary per course from 2 to 10 discussions.
-Discussions are NOT live, but rather students post their thoughts into a forum, allowing other student to comment on them on a later date.
-However, discussion posts must be participated in, during the week they are due and can not be made up once the due date has passed.
+Discussions are NOT live, but students post their thoughts into a forum, allowing other student to comment on them on a later date.
+However, discussion posts must be participated in during the week they are due and can not be made up once the due date has passed.